lionel-link/restaurant-manager/README.md

  - In the command invite do php bin/console server:run and go to your web browser and write url  http://127.0.0.1:8000 or  http://localhost:8000

+   #Admin Connection

+ - For access in role Admin of the application use login: demo and password: demo

   #Screenshots